Matafou/circul-mode/README.md

 ## Installation

-Load the file landmarks and put it in a directory known to emacs.
+Load the file `landmarks.el` and put it in a directory known to emacs.
 Then add the following line to your init file:

 ```elisp
 (require 'landmark)